Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 What to See/Experience:

-- Large weeping cherry blossoms hanging over the pond in the shrine's eastern garden
+- Large weeping cherry blossoms hang over the pond in the shrine's eastern garden

-- The bright vermillion shrine buildings contrasting with soft pink cherry colors
+- The bright vermilion shrine buildings contrast with the soft pink cherry colors

 - Stepping stones and wooden bridges positioned for optimal cherry viewing angles